Location & Position

 Basic Features

-• Size: Largest lobe, about 6 times larger than left lobe
+• About 6 times larger than left lobe

 Important Features